 Step 8: Place the template on the material or wallpaper and draw around it.
 Cut it out using the scissors.

 You can get small sample pieces of wallpaper in most DIY shops.
-I would only ever use fabric remnants for this project rather than using up material which could be used to make cushions.
+I would only ever use fabric remnants for this project rather than using up material that could be used to make cushions.

-Step 9: Using the paint brush, apply glue to the back of the material along the edges.
+Step 9: Using the paintbrush, apply glue to the back of the material along the edges.
 Attach the material to the cup, ensuring that the bottom edge sits snugly to it.
 Don’t worry if any material hangs over the top of the cup.